 - You may submit up to two compositions for consideration in each category (octet and quartet).

-Deadline: Qualifying submissions must be received by December 8, 2025.
-Judging will take place in early 2026 by a panel of judges and trombone ensembles.
-The winning composition will be announced in April 2026.
+Deadline: Registration opens on October 12, and qualifying submissions are due by December 14, 2026.
+Judging will take place in early 2027 by a panel of judges and trombone ensembles.
+The winning composition will be announced in April 2027.

-Judging: will begin in January 2026.
-The winner will be announced in April 2026.
+Judging: will begin in January 2027 and the winner will be announced in April 2027.
 The judges’ decision is final.

 Questions?
 Contact us at: ItaCompContest@gmail.com